digitaldonkey/guru/README.md

 ### browser sync
-You need the drupal module link_css to make browserSync working. https://www.drupal.org/project/link_css
+You  **need the drupal module link_css** to make browserSync working. https://www.drupal.org/project/link_css
 Here is the reason:
 https://github.com/BrowserSync/browser-sync/issues/10

 ### KSS-Node
+Is a amazing tool to create living styleguides.

 Look into the scss files for examples.

+The styleguide is generated into /sites/all/themes/[your theme]/styleguide/ and should open on the browser using the gulp default task.
+You may change the templates in /sites/all/themes/[your theme]/styleguide-template/

+For more information:
+https://github.com/kss-node/kss-node/wiki/Quick-Start-Guide
+https://www.npmjs.com/package/kss
-See: https://github.com/kss-node/kss-node/wiki/Quick-Start-Guide https://www.npmjs.com/package/kss https://github.com/kss-node/kss/blob/spec/SPEC.md
+https://github.com/kss-node/kss/blob/spec/SPEC.md

-You can access the styleguide in:
-/sites/all/themes/_custom/digitaldonkey/styleguide/
+Listen to <a href="https://www.youtube.com/watch?v=y5coJloNutU">John Albin Wilkins at Drupalcon LA 2015</a> in order to learn why you want this.

 ### Libsass
-http://sass-lang.com/libsass
+is a much faster implementation compared to the slow ruby SASS. http://sass-lang.com/libsass

 **Installing libsass with homebrew**